awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/volume-encrypt-account-off.png)

-If you leave out the `KmsKeyId` parameter, the resulting volume is encrypted your default CMK\.
-You must supply a key ID to encrypt the volume to a different CMK\.
+If you leave out the `KmsKeyId` parameter, the resulting volume is encrypted using your default key for EBS encryption\.
+You must specify a key ID to encrypt the volume to a different CMK\.

 For more information, see [Restoring an Amazon EBS Volume from a Snapshot](ebs-restoring-volume.md)\.